-Mark Jewett is a CIGI senior fellow with the International Law Research Program.
+Mark Jewett is a CIGI senior fellow.
 He will research and author papers on recent legal developments in sovereign debt management, the United Nations General Assembly resolution on sovereign debt restructuring and the possibilities of a sovereign debt multilateral treaty.

 Mark is a member of the International Monetary Law Committee of the International Law Association (ILA), and a member of the ILA’s Sovereign Bankruptcy Study Group.
 He represented Canada in the G10 Working Group on Contractual Clauses that produced key features of collective action clauses in 2002.